manykarim/robotframework-PlatynUI/README.md

 ### Spy CLI

 For headless environments a Rust-based spy CLI is available in `crates/platynui-spy-cli`.
-It reads JSON snapshots and prints the filtered UI tree to standard output:
+It can either load JSON snapshots or, on Windows, capture the UI Automation tree directly and print the filtered result to standard output.

 ```console
 cargo run -p platynui-spy-cli -- \